Blue Cross Blue Shield Medicare Advantage Plans Review

 • If the plan has in- and out-of-network out-of-pocket maximums

-• If your Medicare providers are in-network or out-of-network, and how often you see them for care
+• If your health care providers are in-network or out-of-network, and how often you see them for care

 Pro Tip:

-Pro Tip: If this is your first time choosing a Medicare Advantage plan, check out our 2022 guide to Medicare Advantage.
+Pro Tip: If this is your first time choosing a Medicare Advantage plan, check out our guide to Medicare Advantage and our top picks for the best Medicare Advantage plans.

 Reviews and Ratings

-It’s always a good idea to read reviews and ratings from trusted sources when shopping for a Medicare Advantage plan so that you can evaluate the company’s reputation, customer satisfaction ratings, and other important criteria.
+It’s always a good idea to read reviews and ratings from trusted sources when shopping for a Medicare Advantage plan to evaluate the company’s reputation, customer satisfaction ratings, and other important criteria.

 • AM Best: While not all BCBS affiliates are AM Best-rated, those that are range between A and B++, indicating the carrier is well positioned to meet its financial obligations.